Quazepam (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease, breathing problems, depression, mental health problems, or a history of drug or alcohol abuse.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or a history of depression, mental health problems, or drug or alcohol abuse.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.